Madarsha Union: Geography

 Kurulia's Chara is flowing over the Madarsha Union.

 History

 The Madarsha Union was formed in 1943 during the British rule with the two present villages of Rampur and Madarsha.
 At that time the chairman of the union was called the village president.
 During the rule of Pakistan in 1950, the post of village president was declared as the chairman of the union council.
 In 1954, Oshiuddin Sarkar became the first village president.
-Gradually Abu Noyeem Mohammad Selim Chowdhury is now Chairman of the Madarsha Union.
-In 2010, the then administrator separated Rampur village from Madarsha union and formed a separate union called West Dhemsha Union to facilitate administrative work.
+Abu Noyeem Mohammad Selim Chowdhury is the current Chairman of the Madarsha Union.
+In 2010, the then administrator separated Rampur village from Madarsha Union and formed a separate union called West Dhemsha Union to facilitate administrative work.

 Population

-According to 2011 Bangladesh census Madarsha union total population was 38,266.
+According to the 2011 Bangladesh census, the total population of Madarsha Union was 38,266 at the time.